navi-language/website/learn.md

 }
 ```

-Otherwice will use the enum field name as the serialized representation.
+Otherwise will use the enum field name as the serialized representation.

 ```json
 {